imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 nobody is saying they are incompetent, just that there are distinct limits to their knowledge and understanding.
 There is the sense that we don't have all the answers, but we will nonetheless figure it out together.
-It promotes a culture of learning, of strong teamwork and kinship.
+It promotes a culture of learning and teamwork.
 When everyone makes themselves vulnerable in this way great things can happen.
 The problem is that it only takes one asshole to fuck all that up.

 When a team loses its collective vulnerability as one person starts to exert rightness (and therefore power) downwards onto it, all the positive effects I've listed above are lost.
 When rightness is rewarded people become competitive and sometimes downright hostile.
-Ultimately it rewards the loudest individuals who can make the most convincing semblance of rightness and stifles all other voices.
+Ultimately it rewards the loudest individuals who can make the most convincing semblance of being right and stifles all other voices.

 This is commonly what we call "leadership", and while I don't want to suggest that leadership and teamwork are antagonistic to each other, I do want to suggest that a certain style of leadership, one concerned principally with correctness, is harmful to it.
-A good leader will make decisions (sometimes bold) to move forward in some direction, even if that turns out to be the wrong direction.
+A good leader will make bold decisions, informed by their team, to move forward in some direction, even if sometimes that turns out to be the wrong direction.
+It's OK to acknowledge this and turn things around.

 ### On Productivity